Justin Turner Player Props: Red Sox vs. Cubs

-The Boston Red Sox, including Justin Turner and his .711 slugging percentage over his past 10 games, take on starter Marcus Stroman and the Chicago Cubs at Wrigley Field, Saturday at 2:20 PM ET.
+Justin Turner and his .477 on-base percentage over his past 10 games (116 points higher than his season-long percentage), will be in action for the Boston Red Sox versus the Chicago Cubs and Justin Steele on July 16 at 2:20 PM ET.

-He racked up three RBI (going 1-for-4 with a home run) in his last game against the Cubs.
+In his most recent appearance, he racked up two extra-base hits (2-for-4 with two doubles and an RBI) against the Cubs.

 Justin Turner Game Info & Props vs. the Cubs